 Medicine wheels are consistently circular, and often move in a clockwise direction.

-In 1987 I happened upon some beautiful illuminated mandalas in books such as ‘Mandala’ by Arguelles and ‘Man and His Symbols’ by Carl Jung.
-I was drawn to local exhibits of the works of Jack Wise and Buddhist mandalas, and was inspired to create one of my own.
-Shapes and patterns often just ‘come to me’ at the sketch pad... and can include patterns found in nature or geometry- from snowflakes and fractals to the golden ratio of a pinecone, a moon snail shell, or the center of the sunflower.
-When creating, one often begins with a central motif or theme, which becomes a ‘launching point’.
-Subjects that I prefer to incorporate are Metis beadwork design, history and culture, sacred geometry and ecology.
-Once a basic thought is laid down in ink, I allow the intuitive processes to take over… often spending uncounted hours at my work table.
+In 1987 the artist happened upon some beautiful illuminated mandalas in books such as ‘Mandala’ by Arguelles and ‘Man and His Symbols’ by Carl Jung.
+She was drawn to local exhibits of the works of Jack Wise and Buddhist mandalas, and was inspired to create one of her own.
+Shapes and patterns often just ‘come to her’ at the sketch pad... and can include patterns found in nature or geometry- from snowflakes and fractals to the golden ratio of a pinecone, a moon snail shell, or the center of the sunflower.

 There is a healing/meditative response to creating the patterns, laying down the colours and shapes… so perhaps the creative relationship with basic human archetypes can be communicated through art to human perception.
 Considering the wide variety of beliefs and cultures – we would expect mandalas to look vastly different, but in both the imagery and intention they are very much the same.